BarqTeam/WRO_Future_Engineers/README.md

 | 3        | *HC-SR04 Ultrasonic Sensor  | https://www.sparkfun.com/products/15569 |
 |1      | lithum Battery 24v     | "We have connected two 12-volt batteries in series using a 6S Battery Management System (BMS) to ensure balanced charging and efficient power management."   |
 |1      | HW-083       | https://www.elektormagazine.com/labs/hw-083-hack-evolution-charger   |

+## 9.Future Work
+Our car is versatile enough to compete in multiple competitions beyond the Future Engineers competition.
+Its high speed, lightweight design, and exceptional flexibility in turning—thanks to the differential gear system—make it a strong contender.
+Additionally, the precise steering system enhances its maneuverability, allowing it to perform with accuracy and agility across various challenges.